 Robert Valencia is a journalist and public affairs specialist with more than 10 years experience.
 He is a bilingual writer who has covered issues related to drug policy, human rights, U.S. presidential and legislative elections, freedom of the press, immigration, racial and criminal justice in the United States, finance in emerging markets and economic integration across the Western Hemisphere.
-He’s currently the Deputy World Editor for Newsweek.
+He worked as the deputy world editor for Newsweek and is now serving as the Spanish language media strategist for Earthjustice.

 His work also marries the importance of storytelling and public policy discourse to promote commonsense legislation.
 He has crafted and implemented communications strategies for the United Nations, the Center for Budget and Policy Priorities, the Center for American Progress, The Opportunity Agenda and the Patient-Centered Outcomes Research Institute, among other non-profit organizations.